Ambrevar/dotfiles/README.md

 * Patch: sidebar.
 * Extra deps: antiword, ccrypt, fortune, sxiv, w3m.

-Mutt is not easy to grasp at first.
-I managed to get multiple accounts with encrypted passwords working, which means there is no plain password stored on the disk.
-As a result, I just get prompted for a main password on Mutt startup, then everything works out of the box.
+Support for multiple accounts with encrypted passwords.
+(Mutt will prompt for the master password only once.)
 I use ccrypt for password management because it is much simpler than gnupg.

-I'm using embedded IMAP and SMTP services which need appropriate compilation options.
+I use embedded IMAP and SMTP services which need appropriate compilation options.
+Embedded IMAP does not need to store e-mails locally.
+To speed-up e-mail queries, I cache them on disk.
+When the disk usage limit is reached, the older cached e-mails are erased until the cache shrink below the limit again.

-Some customization: custom index view, good Emacs integration (see .emacs), custom theme (matches Emacs colors), various tweaks.
+Some customization: custom index view, good Emacs integration (see .emacs.d), custom theme (matches Emacs colors), various tweaks.

-Thanks to the colorset.sh script, Mutt will check terminal color support and load colors appropriately.
-Therefore this configuration should work on any terminal, should it have 256-colors support or not.
+For universal terminal support, the colorset.sh script will check terminal capabilities and load colors appropriately.

 URxvt has an URL support that works also for Mutt.
 For other terminals, you might consider using the 'urlview' plugin for Mutt.

 ### Ranger